 Unfortunately, many men reduce how often they wash their hair when they notice their hair thinning due to the genetic condition Male Pattern Baldness.
 What frequently happens in the panic that ensues is that they avoid washing their hair, or using shampoo, in the mistaken belief that it will cause more hair to fall out.
 In fact, this is not the case at all – washing hair does not cause hair loss – and when hair is thinning, stopping washing it can mean it looks less voluminous and may also cause scalp problems.
 Even brushing thinning hair won’t exacerbate things.

 If the hair is not falling out but is looking dull or dry, then help can come from within by changing the diet to ensure that essential nutrients for healthy hair are ingested.
-An additional ‘top-up’ option is to take a hair-friendly food supplement such as Hair Vitalics for Men, Belgravia’s exclusively formulated blend of vitamins, minerals, amino acids and botanical extracts.
+An additional ‘top-up’ option – not one to be used to replace a balanced diet – is to take a hair-friendly food supplement such as Hair Vitalics for Men, Belgravia’s exclusively formulated blend of vitamins, minerals, amino acids and botanical extracts, including biotin, zinc and selenium for the maintenance of normal healthy hair growth and saw palmetto.

 ‘Bad’ hair makes men unhappy